-Returning to civilian life after military service is a laborious process.
+They are returning to civilian life after military Service is a laborious process.
 It’s twice as hard if you saw combat.
 Every day, hundreds of military vets make this leap.
 Often they feel alone.
-Fortunately, with the help of the military, organizations, and kind souls, this process becomes a bit easier.
+Fortunately, with the military, organizations, and kind souls, this process becomes a bit easier.

 “It was a great honor to help my comrades in arms,” Ehline said after the event.
 “They are not alone.
 We will fight with them.”

-For more information about Ehline Law, please contact our office.
-Furthermore, we are veteran owned and specialize in aiding vets of all ages.
-Feel free to call us toll-free at 888-400-9721.
+For more information about Ehline Law, please get in touch with our office.
+Furthermore, we are veteran-owned and specialize in aiding vets of all ages.
+Feel free to call us toll-free at 833-LETS-SUE.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.